-The dress code is meant to develop a positive self-image, promote a sense of personal responsibility, and encourage positive moral expression consistent with Catholic teachings.
-As an organizational benefit, this policy keeps our focus on the academic process, minimizes disciplinary disruption, and assures the safety of our students.
-In this context, student dress should demonstrate modesty, be appropriate to an academic setting, and contribute to a sense of school pride.
+The purpose of the CLS attire policy is two-fold: 1) as an aspect of a student's personal education, it helps develop a positive self-image, promotes a sense of personal responsibility, and encourages positive moral expression consistent with Catholic teachings and 2) as an organizational benefit, this policy keeps our focus on the academic process, minimizes disciplinary disruption, and assures the safety of our students.
+In this context, student dress should demonstrate modesty, reflective of their sex at birth, be appropriate to an academic setting, and contribute to a sense of school spirit.

 All final decisions about the acceptability of specific items of clothing rest with the Administration.
-Students will receive an automatic jug for non-compliance and, if needed, will be removed from class until dress code can be brought up to compliance.
+A student in violation will be required to bring his or her attire into compliance with the dress code, resulting in parents being called to bring the correct clothing to school.
+Students will receive an automatic jug for non-compliance and will be removed from class until dress code can be brought up to compliance.
 Additional discipline measures can be assessed for repeat violations.

-The school day dress code is in effect from 8:00 AM to 3:00 PM, as well as after school.
+The school day dress code is in effect from 8:00 AM to 3:00 PM.

+During after school activities, all clothing must fall within the general guidelines, which states that suitable attire must meet the spirit of the purpose stated above.
 Students are to be neatly groomed and dressed at all times.
 Shoes must always have closed toes and heels.
 No attire should be worn that displays advertisements, pictures, or slogans contrary to Catholic values.
 In keeping with our purpose statement, no clothing which is revealing or suggestive is allowed.